 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) defines distance education (called "Distance Learning" at ACC) as a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.

-The following types of courses are offered:
+The following types of Distance Learning classes are offered at ACC:

 Online Courses (ONL) — All course activity is online.
 Testing may be in an on-campus Testing Center if the student is local, or through the Distance Testing program if the student is outside the Austin area.
 (Online courses eliminate geography as a factor.)

 Hybrid Courses (HYD) — Students complete most coursework online (more than 50%) with at least one mandatory on-campus component: a classroom meeting, lab work, on-site orientation, testing in an ACC Testing Center.
 Students need to be aware of the on-campus requirement when registering.

 Students should review the course section note and syllabus (available in the online Schedule) to verify the precise requirements for individual classes.